autom8ter/grpcx/README.md

 ![GoDoc](https://godoc.org/github.com/autom8ter/grpcx?status.svg)

-gRPCX is a library for easily building gRPC services in Go.
+gRPCX is a framework for building enterprise-grade Saas applications with gRPC.
 It is meant to be a batteries-included framework for building enterprise-grade gRPC services.

     go get github.com/autom8ter/grpcx